-Chanukah is not among the major feasts requiring a pilgrimage to Jerusalem as listed in the twenty-third chapter of Leviticus.
+Chanukah is not among the major feasts requiring pilgrimage to Jerusalem as listed in the twenty-third chapter of Leviticus.
 None-the-less, this light-filled festival is historically significant.

-The record of Chanukah dates to the 400 silent years between the Old and New Testaments.
-The Syrian despot Antiochus claiming the title Epiphanes (literally, “manifestation of god”) is the antagonist in a shockingly anti-Semitic period of history.
+The record of Chanukah dates to the so-called 400 silent years between the Old and New Testaments.
+The Syrian despot Antiochus IV claiming the title Epiphanes (literally, “manifestation of god”) is the antagonist in a shockingly anti-Semitic period of history.

 In a sacrilegious act of intimidation, the aforementioned Antiochus desecrated the temple of Jehovah in Jerusalem by offering pigs on the altar.
 Then in another audacious act, he erected an image of Zeus Olympus in the courtyard embellished with the likeness of his own face.

 The Maccabees, a righteous, devout and fearless family, led a three-year revolt against Syrian forces.
-Through their vigilance, the tyrant Antiochus was ultimately defeated, the temple purified from defilement and the temple menorah relighted, thereby reinstating worship of Jehovah in 164 B.C.
+Through their vigilance, the tyrant Antiochus was ultimately defeated, the temple purified from defilement and the menorah relighted, thereby reinstating worship of Jehovah in 164 B.C.